Mp886/infrastructure-using-terraform/README.md

 # infrastructure-using-terraform
-Setting up an infrastructure using Terraform(HCL)
+Setting up an infrastructure in AWS using Terraform(HCL)